 Even though insurance contracts may be different, they may have similar characteristics.
 They are composed of four basic parts:

-- Declarations – statements made insured considered 2B legal representation
+- Declarations – statements made by insured considered 2B legal representation

 - Exclusions – what insurer will not cover